cloudmesh-community/book/chapters/rest/rest.md

 mongo and restart.
 In case of changes to objects that you have designed and run previously, you need to also delete the mongod database.

-## Towards cmd5 extensions to manage eve and mongo
+## Towards cmd5 extensions to manage eve and mongo :o:

 Naturally it is of advantage to have in cms administration commands to manage mongo and eve from cmd instead of targets in the Makefile.
 Hence,